SougataMukherjee/interview-kit/theory/js-ts.md

 ```js
       [2,4].every(x=>x%2===0) → true
 ```
-some() → checks if any element passes test.
+some() → checks if any element(at least one) passes test then return true else false.
 ```js
       [1,2].some(x=>x>1) → true
 ```
-flat() → flattens nested arrays.
+flat() → flattens nested arrays, default array depth is 1.
 ```js
       [1,[2,3]].flat() → [1,2,3]
 ```